Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: NLO matching to parton shower in

 In the previous equation, we have introduced the PS Sudakov factor $\Delta^{\rm{PS}}(t_i)$, which in standard LL parton showers is responsible for the resummation of all collinear radiation emitted from a \emph{starting scale} $t_i$ in a given evolution variable down to a cut-off scale $t_0$.
 An evolution (or ordering) variable $t$ is used by the shower to fill up the phase space with radiation.
 All emission is ordered in a decreasing value of $t$.
 The freedom in the specific choice of $t$ is one of the ingredients that distinguishes different shower algorithms.
 In general, we can write $\Delta^{\rm{PS}}(t_i)$ explicitly as

 where we have adopted a simplified notation for the integral over the radiation kinematics, highlighting only the integration boundaries in the shower ordering variable, for simplicity.
 Moreover, in the second line, we have reported the first-order expansion of the shower Sudakov exponential, since the shower kernel $\Cps$ is of $\mathcal{O}(\as)$.
 Owing to the positivity of the argument in the Sudakov exponent, the shower Sudakov $\Delta^{\rm{PS}}(t_i)$ admits a probabilistic interpretation.
 It describes the probability for a parton not to radiate from $t_i$ to $t_0$.
-Therefore, the first term in \refeq{eq:strd_ps} gives the probability that no resolved radiation (i.e.\ with $t>t_0$) is generated, so that the original kinematics is left untouched; the second term gives the probability that the shower generates exactly one additional radiation at the scale $t$, with no further emission from $t$ to $t_0$.
+Therefore, the first term in \refeq{eq:strd_ps} gives the probability that no resolved radiation (i.e.\ with $t>t_0$) is generated, so that the original kinematics is left untouched; the second term gives the probability that the shower generates exactly one additional radiation at the scale $t$, since radiation from $t_i$ to $t$ is vetoed by the ratio of Sudakov exponentials, while the remaining Sudakov factor $\Delta^{\rm{PS}}(t)$ prevents further emissions from $t$ to $t_0$.

 If we make use of \refeq{eq:strd_ps} (noticing that $\mathbb{S}$ only acts on the observable and not on its fully-differential weight) and the Sudakov expansion in \refeq{eq:sud_exp} for $\Delta^{\rm{PS}}(t_i)$, the weight of a standard event after the action of the shower reads: